-Palestine might not be a country yet, but it’s a nation to most people – which qualifies them to rightfully do some nation branding.
+Palestine might not be a country yet, but it’s a nation to most people – which qualifies it to rightfully do some nation branding.
 And as it turns out by this story on the Financial Times, they’ve just started to create a brand-new Palestinian Institute for Public Diplomacy, which will be charged with Palestine’s nation branding efforts.
 This is the story, written by Tobias Buck in Ramallah.

 It may be many more years before Palestinians finally establish their own nation state.
 However, a nation-brand is already in the making.